First year student resources

 Summer / Fall 2023 event schedule

-This year’s calculus placement exam will be open in July - exact dates will be announced here.
-Details about the placement test can be found below.
+1. This year’s calculus placement exam will be open from 9am on July 3 to 12pm (noon) on July 31In general, opening dates of all placement exams are listed on the following Yale College site.
+Details about the math placement test can be found below.

 At the beginning of August, each calculus course will post a short video with basic information about the class, tips for success in the course, and other relevant information.